Reducing Downtime with Remote Monitoring and Control

 Month 7–12: Full Maturity

-Typical ROI: Strong positive return within first year
+Typical ROI: Strong positive return within the first year of deployment.

 Implementation Roadmap: Your Path to Success